bytecodealliance/wasmtime/docs/security-sandboxing.md

 One of WebAssembly (and Wasmtime's) main goals is to execute untrusted code in a safe manner inside of a sandbox.
-WebAssembly is inherently sandboxed by design (must import all functionality, etc), and Wasmtime plans to grow its own sandboxing mechanisms over time.
-This document is intended to cover the various sandboxing strategies that Wasmtime has as they are developed.
+WebAssembly is inherently sandboxed by design (must import all functionality, etc).
+This document is intended to cover the various sandboxing implementation strategies that Wasmtime has as they are developed.

 At this time Wasmtime implements what's necessary for the WebAssembly specification, for example memory isolation between instances.
 Additionally the safe Rust API is intended to mitigate accidental bugs in hosts.

+Different sandboxing implementation techniques will also come with different tradeoffs in terms of performance and feature limitations, and Wasmtime plans to offer users choices of which tradeoffs they want to make.

 More will be added here over time!

 ## Spectre